From Léon: The Professional (1994) to Gunpowder Milkshake (2021), here are 15 movies like John Wick for action fans.

 8. Oldboy (2003)

-Park Chan-wook’s Oldboy is a violent revenge narrative with plenty of action, like John Wick.
+With plenty of action, Park Chan-wook’s Oldboy is a violent revenge film like John Wick.
 But it comes with a mind-bending twist which makes it a great film regardless of genre.
 Oh Dae-su (Choi Min-sik) is held captive for 15 years, never knowing the cause of it and who is behind it.
 Suddenly, he is released as mysteriously as he was captured and finds that his captor can hurt him yet again.
 So he sets out to find his captor and settle the score.

 What follows is a disturbing, twisted, and psychologically complex narrative.
 Unlike conventional revenge narratives, in Oldboy, revenge is a double-edged knife.
 It not only comes from two sides, but also focuses on the hollowness of revenge itself.
 Watch this one for the well-executed action sequences and the unique perspective it brings to the action thriller genre.